 DoD Must Become More Efficient:

-will be reversed by Congress sometime in 2013.
-That's unlikely.
-Therefore, the Defense Department needs to become more efficient.
-Otherwise, it will wind up paying 100% of its budget on personnel and maintenance by 2024, leaving no funds for procurement, research and development, construction or housing.
-These necessary programs to support U.S. troops now take up more than a third of the budget.
+The Defense Department needs to become more efficient.
+Without a reduction, it will pay 100% of its budget on personnel and maintenance by 2024, leaving no funds for procurement, research and development, construction or housing.
+These necessary programs to support U.S. troops now take up more than a third of DoD's budget.

 How could the DoD become more efficient?
 First, it needs to rationally reduce its civilian workforce, which grew by 100,000 in the last decade, instead of resorting to hiring freezes and unpaid furloughs.
 Second, it must reduce pay and benefits costs for each soldier, which have risen from $70,000 to $110,000 per person in the last 10 years.
 Third, it should close unneeded military bases.
 By its own estimates, the DoD is operating with 21% excess capacity in all its facilities.
 (Source: Center for Strategy and Budgetary Assessments, Pay Will Swallow DoD Budget by 2024, April 8, 2013)

-crisis.
-Even though Congress mandated the budget reductions, many Congressmen say the cuts will jeopardize national security.
-They are particularly concerned about a cutback of about 100,000 troops, closure of domestic military bases, and termination of some weapons systems.
-(Source: Reuters, Lawmakers skeptical of cuts in 2013 defense budget
+Defense spending would have been reduced by $487 billion in ten years if sequestration had continued.
+However, many Congressmen said the cuts would jeopardize national security.
+They were particularly concerned about a cutback of about 100,000 troops, closure of domestic military bases, and termination of some weapons systems -- all of which would have cost jobs and revenue in their districts.
+That's why defense spending is the only budget area that rarely gets focused on as an area to cut.
+(Source: Reuters, Lawmakers skeptical of cuts in 2013 defense budget, February 15, 2012)